puravparab/PaperTrail/README.md

 # PaperTrail
-A browser extension that allows you to easily save and manage research papers from [ArXiv](https://arxiv.org/).
+A browser extension that lets you easily save and manage research papers from [arXiv](https://arxiv.org/).
 With PaperTrail, you can quickly bookmark papers, view their metadata, and keep track of your reading list.

 ## Setup
-There are two ways to set up PaperTrail:\n
+There are two ways to set up PaperTrail:\
 (Use option 2 if you want to contribute)

 ### Option 1: Using the Release